fakrij/tradingview_bulk_image_scraper/README.md

 2. foolproof URL loading without user having to control if provided URLs are ok
 3. extracting images from google drive
 4. better URL extracting mechanism that is independent on html class
+5. web interface that can load public google spreadsheets